Tissue Cultures

 〰️

-What is the most effect method of "natural" pain reduction during childbirth?
+What is the most effective method of "natural" pain reduction during childbirth?

 〰️

-How do high levels of female sex hormones affect cancer development? 〰️ Why is Estrogen receptor positive (ER+) breast cancer three times more likely in black women? 〰️ How can period blood be used as a biomarker for disease? 〰️ What is the most effect method of "natural" pain reduction during childbirth? 〰️
+How do high levels of female sex hormones affect cancer development? 〰️ Why is Estrogen receptor positive (ER+) breast cancer three times more likely in black women? 〰️ How can period blood be used as a biomarker for disease? 〰️ What is the most effective method of "natural" pain reduction during childbirth? 〰️ To what extent can the estrobolome control hormone-related diseases with the right treatment? 〰️

 Plant Culture Updates (9/4 - 9/23)